-The Google Pixel 3 and Pixel 3 XL have a lot to offer and run the latest version of Android, but they’re not for everyone.
-Even with a bigger 6.3-inch display and one of the best cameras, some phone buyers want something else.
+The Google Pixel 3 and Pixel 3 XL have a lot to offer and run the latest version of Android, but they’re pretty expensive and might not be for everyone.
+Even with a big 6.3-inch display and one of the best cameras, some phone buyers want something else.
 If so, here are a few phones worth considering over the Pixel 3 and 3 XL.

-Whether you don’t like the overall design or just don’t want a big notch in your screen, we have you covered.
+Whether you don’t like the huge notch in the screen, want something smaller or just can’t afford it, we have you covered.
 Whatever the reason, there are plenty of great alternatives with similar big screens, stock Android, great cameras, fast performance and more.

 Best Pixel 3 (and Pixel 3 XL) Alternatives